rust-windowing/winit/src/changelog/unreleased.md

   to send specific data to be processed on the main thread.
 - Changed `EventLoopProxy::send_event` to `EventLoopProxy::wake_up`, it now
   only wakes up the loop.
+- On iOS and macOS, remove custom application delegates.
+You are now allowed to override the application delegate yourself.
 - On iOS, no longer act as-if the application successfully open all URLs.
+Override `application:didFinishLaunchingWithOptions:` and provide the desired behaviour yourself.

 ### Removed